Apple dives deeper into autos with software for car dashboard | Technology

 Apple dives deeper into autos with software for car dashboard

-Apple said automakers such as Ford Motor Co, Nissan Motor Co and Honda Motor Corp are planning to use the new CarPlay software in upcoming models.
-Apple also announced that users can buy now and pay later for purchases.
-Apple introduced a new technology called Passkeys to replace passwords on websites.
+Apple Inc on Monday announced it would more deeply integrate its software into the core driving systems of cars, while the iPhone maker rolled out a slew of features for payments and business collaboration.

-Apple Inc on Monday announced it would more deeply integrate its software into cars, while the iPhone maker rolled out a slew of features for collaboration and safety.
-Apple also announced that its new MacBook Air laptop was redesigned around its new M2 silicon processor, which it says is 35% faster than the previous M1 chip.
+Apple Inc on Monday announced it would more deeply integrate its software into the core driving systems of cars, while the iPhone maker rolled out a slew of features for payments and business collaboration.
+Apple also announced that its new MacBook Air laptop was redesigned around a new M2 silicon processor, which it says is 35% faster than the previous M1 chip.
 The new laptop will be 2.7 pounds (1.2 kg) and have a 1080p high-definition camera to provide better images on video calls.
-The MacBook Air will start at $1,199, Apple announced at its annual software developer conference.
+The MacBook Air will start at $1,199, Apple announced at WWDC 2022, its annual software developer conference.

 The M2 chip will also power the 13-inch MacBook Pro, which will start at $1,299 and be available next month.
 Prices are $100 lower for education customers as Apple targets the back-to-school market.
-Apple showed off a new car dashboard that it said would be able to display major instruments such as speed and gas mileage.
-Apple said automakers such as Ford Motor Co, Nissan Motor Co and Honda Motor Corp are planning to use the new CarPlay software in upcoming models.
+Apple showed off a new car dashboard that it said would be able to display data from major instruments such as speed, fuel levels and gas mileage.
+Apple said it was in talks with automakers such as Ford Motor Co, Nissan Motor Co and Honda Motor Corp.

+The software connects more deeply into core driving systems than prior versions that were limited to the vehicle's infotainment displays for playing music and showing maps.
+Apple said vehicles using the software will not be announced until late next year.
+Polestar, the premium electric vehicle maker owned by China's Geely and Volvo Cars, is installing the current version of Apple CarPlay into its Polestar 2 cars through an over-the-air update later this month, Polestar spokesman JP Canton said.
+Which Polestar cars will get the newer version Apple announced on Monday are under discussion and no further information was available, he said.

 The tech giant is also adding a tool called "Safety Check" to turn off access to sensitive information for people in abusive situations.
 Apple introduced a new technology called Passkeys to replace passwords on websites.
 Apple said Passkeys are safer than traditional passwords because Passkeys are never stored on a web server.
 The company said it is working to enable the use of Passkeys with non-Apple devices.

 Apple also introduced tweaks to popular apps including live sport scores on Apple TV, making the shared video-watching app available in messaging and shared tabs on its browser.
-More than an hour into the presentation, Apple shares were up less than 1%, similar to their level at the start.
+Apple shares closed up less than 1%, similar to their level at the start of the presentation.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)